AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-managing.md

   >[!NOTE]
   >
-  >It is possible to remain in the editor, making a series of changes, before selecting **Save**.
+  >It is possible to remain in the editor, making a series of changes, before saving.

   >[!CAUTION]
   >
-  >In addition to simply saving your changes, **Save** also updates any references and ensures that the Dispatcher is flushed as required.
+  >In addition to simply saving your changes, the actions also update any references and ensures that the Dispatcher is flushed as required.
 These changes can take time to process.
 Due to this, there can be a performance impact on a large/complex/heavily-loaded system.
   >
-  >
   >Please bear this in mind when using **Save & close** and then quickly re-entering the fragment editor to make and save further changes.

 * **Close**

-  Will exit the editor without saving the latest changes.
+  Will exit the editor without saving the latest changes (i.e made since the last **Save**).

-While editing your content fragment AEM automatically creates versions to ensure that prior content can be restored if you **Cancel** your changes:
+While editing your content fragment AEM automatically creates versions to ensure that prior content can be restored if you cancel your changes (using **Close** without saving):

 1. When a content fragment is opened for editing AEM checks for the existence of the cookie-based token that indicates whether an *editing session* exists: